Cornelius Agrippa and Struwwelpeter and Magical Incense Recipes

 According to his student Johann Weyer, in the book De praestigiis daemonum, Agrippa died in Grenoble, in 1535.

-My favorite magical encyclopedia, Man, Myth and Magic, adds the following:
+Man, Myth and Magic adds the following:

 Much of his career is shrouded in mystery and even before his death he became the centre of stories in which he figured as a master black magician.
 Goethe drew on some of these stories for the title character of his play Faust.